Canon 1Ds Mark III vs 200D

 Review summary: Canon 1Ds Mark III vs 200D

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Canon 200D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1Ds Mark III: